 Read Aloud: You could read a book about Disc Golf, but it also happens to be Spiderman Day, so I think I suggest reading some Spider-Man Comics.
 If you don’t have one on hand, you can download last year’s Free Comic Day book for free on your Kindle.

-Outing Idea: Try out one of these Twin Cities Disc Golf Courses
+Outing Idea: Try out one of these Twin Cities Disc Golf Courses.
+This is a great outing for those active but hard-to-please teens and tweens.

 Dinner Conversation Starter: Do you think that Spider-Man’s powers would be a help or a hindrance at disc golf?
 Would his web’s make his hands too sticky to let go of the disc?

-Bonus Holiday: International Owl Awareness Day – Celebrate with the International Owl Center – online or in person.
+Bonus Holiday: International Owl Awareness Day – Celebrate with a day trip to the International Owl Center in Houston, Minnesota, online or in person.

 August 2nd – National Coloring Book Day